 The islands enjoy a slow pace of life with an abundance of sites and places to see and tour.
 There are various

 holiday activities available on the main islands, most popular of which are Efate, Santo and Tanna islands.
 Here

 are some of the top activities and attractions you will find in Vanuatu.

 This is one of the best places to spot different birds.
 Tropical birds are exotic, noisy and colourful.
 Best

 time to see them is between September and January in the southern islands, when they're breeding.

-they can find lots of exotic and colourful birds
+where they can find lots of exotic and colourful birds, such as Toucans.

 There are two locations that you can dive in to, Santo and Efate.
 They have spectacular views and access is

 great with, good visibility and reefs, caves and wreck dives as well as swim throughs.
 One of the best known and